 Choose an amount to give

-Richard is the Communications and Administrations Officer at Conservation Through Public Health.
+Richard is a Program Coordinator at Conservation Through Public Health.

-With the Community Health program, Richard and CTPH improve public health and prevents disease from spreading through community initiatives educating on hygiene and sanitation.
+With the Community Health program, Richard and CTPH improve public health and prevent diseases from spreading.
+This is done through community initiatives educating on hygiene and sanitation.
 A third of the 25,000 rural homes they have visited have regular ‘interactions’ with the gorillas.

-With the Alternative Livelihoods programs, they improve the economic statuses in rural areas to prevent unsustainable use of the land and forest resources that can harm the gorillas.
+With the Alternative Livelihoods programs, Richard and CTPH improve the economic statuses in rural areas to prevent unsustainable use of the land and forest resources that can harm the gorillas.

-Buys coffee from farmers in exchange for them pledging to protect the gorillas and their habitats by doing sustainable productions.
+CTPH buys coffee from farmers in exchange for them pledging to protect the gorillas and their habitats by producing sustainably.
 Before, the farmers turned to the forest for resources because of a lack of income.

 Contributed to the increasing population of mountain gorillas from 800 individuals to over 1000.